 There are online resources which can help you prepare for becoming self-employed, including:

 You can become self-employed and still get Personal Independence Payment (PIP) or Disability Living Allowance (DLA).
 It does not matter how much money you have because these benefits are meant to meet some of the extra costs of being disabled.
 But starting self-employment might suggest that you can do things that you could not do when you were assessed.
 You could have another assessment for PIP.
 And this could reduce or stop your payments.

 ESA and ‘permitted work’

-You can carry on claiming Employment and Support Allowance (ESA) if you’re earning less than £131.50 (after tax and National Insurance) and working for under 16 hours a week.
+You can carry on claiming Employment and Support Allowance (ESA) if you’re earning less than £140 after tax and National Insurance and you are working for under 16 hours a week.
 When you start working, your work coach will ask you to predict if your work will be within these limits.
 If it is, you can claim ESA for an agreed period.
 After this, the DWP will calculate your average weekly earnings to see if you qualify for ESA.

 If you plan on working for more than 16 hours a week, you may be eligible to claim Working Tax Credit.

 The DWP calls the first 12 months of your business the start-up period.
 It will calculate your benefits on your actual earnings.
 But after 12 months, Universal Credit assumes you're earning National Minimum Wage at 35 hours a week no matter how much you earn.
 This is called the ‘minimum income floor’.